delcourtfl/421-dice-game-app/README.md

 ## Game Rules

-- First Player set the maximum number of available throws.
+- First Player set the maximum number of available throws (max 3).
 - 3 dices are rolled and any of them can be kept for the next roll.
 - Scoring is done as :